idxbroker/customtemplates/README.md

 * Versioning is not completely supported at this time.
 * Currently there is no way to restrict a client under your dev code from getting your template should you publish it.
 * IDX Broker will not be involved in any disputes over templates.
-* To preview a template you have customized in the editor the template must be applied to your DEMO account.
+* HTTPS.
+To preview a template you have customized in the editor the template must be applied to your DEMO account.
 This account must have https enabled.

-## Samples and definitions
+# Samples and Definitions

 In this repo you will find macro definitions in the macros folder.
 These are macros and the resulting text or html produced by the macro.